MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 	- PROS
 		- Transfer from USART peripheral to memory is done on hardware level without CPU interaction
 		- Can work very easily with operating systems
+		- Optimized for highest baudrates `> 1Mbps` and low-power applications
+		- In case of big bursts of data, increasing data buffer size can improve functionality
 	- CONS
 		- Number of bytes to transfer must be known in advance by DMA hardware
 		- If communication fails, DMA may not notify application about all bytes transferred